Candace Parker's Success and Achievements in Timeline

 August 2004: Won Gold Medal at FIBA Americas Championship

-In August 2004, Candace Parker and the USA Women's U18 team won the gold medal at the FIBA Americas Championship in Mayagüez, Puerto Rico, defeating Puerto Rico in the final.
-Parker was the leading scorer for the team, averaging 16.6 points per game.
+In August 2004, Candace Parker, as a member of the USA Women's U18 team, won the gold medal at the FIBA Americas Championship in Mayagüez, Puerto Rico, defeating Puerto Rico in the final.
+Parker was the team's leading scorer, averaging 16.6 points per game.

-August 2004: Gold Medal at USA Junior World Championship
+August 2004: Led USA Junior World Championship team to gold medal

-In August 2004, Parker led the undefeated USA Junior World Championship team to a gold medal, averaging 16.6 points and 8.8 rebounds per game.
-During training, she had a relapse of knee pain and required surgery.
+In August 2004, Parker led the USA Junior World Championship team to a gold medal, averaging 16.6 points and 8.8 rebounds per game.
+She also had a relapse of knee pain and required surgery.

 2004: Second Class AA State Title

-In 2004, Parker led her high school basketball team to their second consecutive Class AA state title.
+In 2004, Parker led her high school basketball team to a second Class AA state title.

 2004: Second Gatorade National Girls Basketball Player of the Year Award

-In 2004, Parker won the Gatorade National Girls Basketball Player of the Year award for the second consecutive year, making her the only woman to achieve this.
+In 2004, Parker won the Gatorade National Girls Basketball Player of the Year award for the second consecutive year, and became the only woman to receive a Gatorade Basketball Player of the Year award twice.

-On March 19, 2006, in an NCAA tournament first-round game against Army, Parker became the first woman to dunk in an NCAA tournament game, then the first woman to dunk twice in the same game.
+On March 19, 2006, in an NCAA tournament first-round game against Army, Parker became the first woman to dunk in an NCAA tournament game and the first woman to dunk twice in an NCAA tournament game.

 January 28, 2007: Fastest Lady Vol to 1,000 Career Points

-On January 28, 2007, Parker became the fastest player in Lady Vols history to score 1,000 career points.
+On January 28, 2007, Parker became the fastest player in Lady Vols history to score 1,000 career points, achieving the record in 56 games.

-On May 7, 2007, Candace Parker was named to People Magazine's 100 World's Most Beautiful People list.
+On May 7, 2007, Candace Parker was named one of People magazine's 100 World's Most Beautiful People.

 2007: National Championship with Tennessee